 September 5, 2013 § 1 Comment

-I am taking a walk with someone today whom I have only begun to know.
+I am taking a walk with someone today who I have only begun to get to know.
 He’s saying something about “my twin brother and I…”

 “–Wait.
 You have a twin brother?”

 “Did.
 He died, oh, about three years ago.”